bibleexchange/romans__textbook/textbook/en/romans-en.md

 This is a common greeting of Paul in his epistles.
 The title "Jesus Christ our Lord" or "Lord Jesus Christ" is used ten times in Romans.
 Jesus is the personal name as Savior.
 Matt.
 1:21.
 Christ is "God's anointed one" Lord denotes He is Lord of all things in heaven and earth (Acts 10:36).
 Jesus Christ our Lord is the Master of every situation!

 ## Paul's Readiness (to Visit, Impart & Preach)	 (v.
-8-15)
+8—15)

-Verses 8-15 express Paul's personal feelings for the Roman saints.
+Verses 8—15 express Paul's personal feelings for the Roman saints.

 ### Paul is thankful for the faith of the Roman saints and so prays for them (v.
-8-9)
+8—9)

 The whole world is in reference to the domain of the Roman Empire which often referred to itself as the whole world.
 It was Augustus who made the decree at the birth of Christ that the whole world should be taxed, which was in reference to the dominions of Rome.

 The faith of the saints in Rome was spoken of throughout the entire Empire.
 These Roman Christians are the "Beloved of God," "Called to be saints," and recipients of the grace and peace "from God our Father, and the Lord Jesus Christ."
 Their testimony bears out that they are separated unto God and represent the King of Glory.
 What a treasure a good testimony is!
 Paul stands on the battleground in prayer that their faith and testimony would continue.

 ### He has a great desire to visit the Roman saints and impart spiritual gifts unto them because of his motive to see the church established (v.
-10-12)
+10—12)

 Rome was strategic, but Paul is led by the Spirit and not statistics.
 It is probable that Paul realized the strategic value of building up the church in the capital city of the Roman Empire, but Paul was a caliber of minister that would invest as heavily in a city no one ever heard of.
 He was blessed to hear that there were saints in Rome and desired to visit them to do his part to strengthen the church there.
 It is logical that a revival in the city of Rome would have impact on the entire Empire, but the truth is, God could choose any place to be the start of a revival that would turn the world upside down (Acts 17:6).

 ### Paul had been hindered from going to Rome (v.
-13-15)
+13—15)

 He had wanted to and even planned to go, but he had been hindered.
 Paul would one day go to Rome as a prisoner to stand before the Roman leaders and proclaim the Gospel of Jesus Christ.
 The book of Acts tells us that Paul dwelt two years in Rome.
 It is believed that he was under house arrest during this time of being in Rome.
 He was beheaded in Rome in AD 67.

 Paul had great desire to preach the Gospel in Rome.
 He uses the word "debtor" in reference to himself to show that he is committed to preach to all men (v.
 14).
 He was a debtor to the sinner to tell him about Christ.
 "Greeks" is used to refer to the wise Gentiles who have been educated in Greek culture and philosophy.
 "Barbarians" is used to refer to those outside of the Greek culture, that would not have been educated.
 Paul is ready to preach to everyone.
-## Paul&apos;s Theme: The Gospel			1:16-17
+## Paul&apos;s Theme: The Gospel			1:16—17

 Verses 16 & 17 are the key verses of this epistle and are a summary of the epistle.

-> Romans 1:16-17&mdash;For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
+> Romans 1:16—17—For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.

 ### The Gospel is the power of God unto Salvation.

 #### All who believe can be changed by the power of God.

 The Scripture declares that the Gospel of Christ is to everyone that believes.
 Some falsely teach that God chooses only certain people to be saved.
 The Gospel is not for only a selected few, but for whosoever will come and drink of the waters of life.
-Whosoever believes in Jesus shall have everlasting life. &mdash; Jn.
+Whosoever believes in Jesus shall have everlasting life. — Jn.
 3:16 All men have the ability of believing, but all men will not choose to believe in Jesus and accept the provision of redemption through His blood.

 #### Salvation is a work of God.